 Explaining Your Diagnosis in the Healthcare Setting

 Since PI is rare, there will be times you will need to explain your diagnosis to a healthcare professional.
 Outside of your clinical immunology team, there are many medical professionals that do not know a lot about PI.
-IDF says, “THINK ZEBRA!”
 In medical school, many doctors learn the saying, “when you hear hoof beats, think horses, not zebras” and are taught to focus on the likeliest possibilities when making a diagnosis, not the unusual ones.
-However, sometimes physicians need to look for a zebra.
-Patients with PI are the zebras of the medical world.
+However, patients with PI are the zebras of the medical world.
 It will be up to you to explain your diagnosis and treatment to these medical professionals.
 Look at this as an opportunity to create awareness about PI and encourage them to THINK ZEBRA!
-Click here for tips on how to explain PI.
-You can also share IDF’s publications with them:
+Use IDF’s publications to help explain your diagnosis to them:

 Understanding the Importance of Treatment

-You make decisions of your own and it is up to you to schedule appointments, treatments and fill prescriptions.
+You make decisions of your own and it is up to you to schedule appointments and treatments and fill prescriptions.
 It helps to fully understand your specific diagnosis, medications and treatment to make wise choices.
 You should also know the consequences of not adhering to your current treatment.
 For most individuals with PI, treatment is life-saving as well as life-long.
 Consult your immunologist about the vital role your treatment plays in your overall, long-term health.
 If you receive immunoglobulin (Ig), you may have options when it comes to your treatment, such as subcutaneous (SCIG) or intravenous (IVIG).